nsmryan/itscomputersciencetime.com/content/2020-07-04-C-Error-Handling.md

 categories = ["C", "API"]
 +++
 # C API Error Handling
-This post is some notes on C API error handling design.
+This post has some notes on C API error handling design.

 Its not intended to be comprehensive, but rather its more a record of some